How do other people describe you?

-I developed a tool to build your personal brand.
-It’s named Your One-Hour Personal Brand.
+I developed a tool to build your personal brand, called Your One-Hour Personal Brand™.
 (If you’re like me, your attention span won’t last much more than an hour!)

-In 60 minutes or less, you’ll know exactly how to sell yourself, and your ideas.
+In less than 60 minutes, you’ll know exactly how to sell yourself, and your ideas.
 You’ll see exactly how you’re most likely to make a positive impression, over and over.

 In my research, I’ve studied YOU – and the words that describe how you add value.

 For instance, THE ACE leads with Alert + Power.

 This is how THE ACE is perceived in the best possible light.